jorishr/website-text-translator/README.md

   <em>Note</em>: there is an experimental option that applies the updates in the other direction.
 This means that if you update the text of an HTML element <em>in the HTML file</em>, the program will detect the change and will update the base JSON file.
 This is not recommended but it is there if you need it.
 See [Additional configuration options](#additional-configuration-options) for more information.

-- <em>Important!</em> Structural changes to an existing HTML element <em>that already has one or more txt-id's</em>: It's impossible to predict all possible changes one can make to an existing element.
+- <strong>Important!</strong> Structural changes to an existing HTML element <em>that already has one or more txt-id's</em>: It's impossible to predict all possible changes one can make to an existing element.
 Text may be added, removed entirely or partially, and one or more nested elements like `<em>` or `<a>` may be added or removed.
-To avoid errors and unexpected results, it is recommended to <em>remove all existing txt-id's that are already present on the element.</em> The program will then treat all your changes as new elements.
+To avoid errors and unexpected results, it is recommended to <em>remove all existing txt-id's that are already present on the affected element.</em> The program will then treat all your changes as new elements.
 New txt-id's will be added to the HTML element and your JSON files will be updated automatically with the new text and the corresponding translations, while the old obsolete key-pair values are purged.

 ### How to load the translation files in your project

 Your project will need a script that loads the data from the respective JSON translation files.
 There are many ways to do this and explaining how to detect the user's language or changes to the language settings is beyond the scope of this document.

-Here are the things you need to know and do, with some (pseudo code ) examples.
+Here are the things you need to know and do, with some (pseudo code) examples.

 ```js
 // import language data as data object from one of the JSON files